dstackai/dstack/docs/docs/reference/server/config.yml.md

         {
             "properties": {
                 "roleName": "dstack-role",
-                "description": "Minimal reqired permissions for using Azure with dstack", "assignableScopes": [
+                "description": "Minimal required permissions for using Azure with dstack", "assignableScopes": [
                     "/subscriptions/${YOUR_SUBSCRIPTION_ID}"
                 ],